-Roy Porter presents one physical argument that the Abbey was built on the battlefield: "Building the abbey on the side of a hill presented the monks with practical difficulties they could have avoided had they chosen to build elsewhere.
+Roy Porter has one non-documentary argument that the Abbey was built on the battlefield: "Building the abbey on the side of a hill presented the monks with practical difficulties they could have avoided had they chosen to build elsewhere.
 It is difficult to see why they would have chosen to build the abbey in such an awkward spot without a compelling reason".
-He reasons that that the decision to build in such an awkward spot might indicate that William demanded the abbey be constructed on the exact place where Harold died, implying that this was where Harold fell.
-However, this claim invites scepticism.
+He implies that one reason that Battle Abbey might have been built on the side of the Hastings Ridge is that William demanded that his Abbey be built on the spot where Harold died and that was where he died.
+We are sceptical.

-Firstly, the original Abbey was not on the crest of the Hastings Ridge crest, not on a side slope.
-Indeed, as A H Burne indicates by a dotted line on his troop deployment diagram (Figure 54, right), it looks like the ridgeway originally ran straight between modern Powdermill Lane roundabout and Abbey Green.
+For a start, the original Abbey was not on anything normally recognised as a side slope.
+If it was not on the crest of the Hastings Ridge, it was precious close.
+Indeed, as A H Burne indicates by a dotted line on his troop deployment diagram (Figure 55, right), it looks like the ridgeway originally ran straight between modern Powdermill Lane roundabout and Abbey Green.
 In other words, Battle Abbey was built on the ridgeway, so the 'road' was re-routed around it.
 A ridge crest location would be an obvious choice for a monastery, being level and clear of vegetation, and having good access.
-While some claustral buildings were on a side slope, their construction would not have presented any significant practical difficulties for the Normans, who were master stone masons.
+It looks like the original chapter house was on something of a side slope, but it would not have presented any significant practical difficulties for the Normans, who were master stone masons.

-Porter's argument conflates 'difficulties' with 'impossibilities'.
-In reality, construction challenges are typically a matter of cost and time - both of which William had indemnified.
-Even if the construction was somewhat challenging, it was not impossible.
-When the original abbey collapsed in the 13th century, its replacement was built 50 meters down the slope of the Hastings Ridge, where the incline was pronounced, suggesting that any slope-related difficulties were not a deterrent.
+Also, note that 'difficulties' are different from 'impossibilities'.
+At the end of the day construction 'difficulties' are just a matter of cost and time, both of which had been indemnified by William.
+The construction was not that difficult anyway.
+When the original Abbey fell in the 13th century, its replacement could have been built anywhere, but they chose to build it 50m down the side of the Hasting Ridge where the slope was significant.